pfiller/design-pods/_posts/2021-02-27-vanity-fair-napkins.md

   Advertising<br>
   In Store</p>

-  Vanity Fair Napkins were always known as the premium, soft, cloth-like white napkin.
-With a standard of quality since 1958.
+  Vanity Fair Napkins have always been known as the premium, soft, cloth-like white napkin, with a standard of quality that’s been established since 1958.
 The napkins were only available in white with their classic seashell filigree.
 It was a napkin used for special occasions and classy dinners.
 As of late, there has been an invasion of generic brands to the marketplace, many with patterns.
 The patterns were a hit with customers for everyday use, and Vanity Fair knew they needed to compete.
-The Design Collection was launched with advertising and in-store encouraging customers to make every day a little special with Vanity Fair.
+The Design Collection was launched with advertising and in-store marketing encouraging customers to make every day a little special with Vanity Fair.
 ---

 ![](../img/work/VF_Napkins_1.jpg)